rachelkxm/PropertyManagementSystem/instructions/grading-criteria.md

 * The app must NOT leave a user confused - you MUST indicate some response to user actions

 ## Code Quality and Standards
-* The js/jsx files MUST pass linting using the provided .eslintrc without errors or warnings
+* The js/jsx files MUST pass linting using the built in linting rules without errors or warnings
 * The code MUST be consistent and avoid bad practices

 ### Code Quality and Standards - Security